 BCM Families Foundation is a tax-exempt charity under IRS Code, Section 501(c)(3) (for the IRS determination letter please click here).

-Renata has 5 relatives with BCM, including her sons.
+Renata has 4 relatives with BCM.
 In 1992 she earned a Ph.D. in Theoretical Physics, then worked in research about supercomputing and sub-nuclear physics until 1994.
-From 1994 to 2008 she and 3 other shareholders founded a web company, venere.com, the first on-line reservation system for hotels on Internet, gathering more than 20,000 hotels especially in Europe and employing more than 200 people.
-She sold Venere to Expedia in 2008.
-Dr. Sarno created a BCM Families website that has developed international contact among families coping with Blue Cone Monochromacy (BCM).
+From 1994 to 2008 she and 3 other shareholders founded a web company, venere.com, that she sold to Expedia in 2008.
+Dr. Sarno created a BCM Families website that has developed international contact among families coping with Blue Cone Monochromacy (BCM) and founded the BCM Families Foundation.
 She supports significance research to lead to an understanding of the physiology and genetics of BCM.

 Barbara Wade Sergent